teddylindstrom/Hit-Me-Baby-One-More-Time/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://hitmebabyonemoretime-2b638d3ade8e.herokuapp.com/

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
+I would like to thank my mentor Moritz, my Swedish community member Sara for supporting me throughout the project.
+Huge kudos!
+I wouldn't have come this far without you.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+I have also found it helpful to use Chat GPT as a personal tutor to explain matters I don't quite grasp just yet.

 ### Content